gopnikmanhattan/sergeant-log/README.md

-# Beautiful-Logger
+# SergeantLog
-Python Logger for scripts
-Strunz
+Vadim wants a logger for his hard-programming scripts.
+Let's do this